PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_inifile.md

 [#Burghardt2014]: http://link.springer.com/chapter/10.1007%2F978-3-319-02447-9_27 "Burghardt, Sebastian and Seyfried, Armin and Klingsch, Wolfram.
 Fundamental diagram of stairs: Critical review and topographical measurements.
 Pedestrian and Evacuation Dynamics 2012"

-## Optional Settings for an Advanced Simulation
+## Optional Attributes for an Advanced Simulation

 ### Routing